The focusing effect of cold atomic cloud with a red-detuned Gaussian beam: Theory analysis

-In Figure 1, we consider a cold atomic cloud with initial temperature $T_{0}$ located at the position $(0,0,L_{o})$.
-When the atomic cloud with initial translational velocity $v_{z_{0}}$ propagates along $z$ axes to a far red-detuned focused Gaussian laser beam, the atomic cloud undergoes enough free expansion that the position of every atoms in the cloud is correlated with its velocity distribution.
-The potential induced by the laser beam has the following form:
+We first consider an atom located at the position $(0,0,L)$ freely falling along $z$ axes to a potential induced by a far red-detuned focused Gaussian laser beam:

-where $U_{0}=\hslash \Omega _{0}^{2}/4\left( \delta +i\gamma /2\right) $.
-Here $\Omega _{0}$ is determined by the intensity in the center of the Gaussian beam, and $\sigma _{0}$ is the waist width of the Gaussian beam. $ \delta =\omega _{L}-\omega _{a}$ presents the detuning between the laser frequency and the transition frequency of the atom, and $\gamma $ represents the decay rate of the atomic excited state owing to spontaneous radiation.
+where interaction intensity $U_{0}=\hslash \Omega ^{2}/4\left\vert \delta \right\vert $.
+Here $\Omega $ is determined by the intensity in the center of the Gaussian beam, and $\sigma _{0}$ is the waist width of the Gaussian beam. $\delta =\omega _{L}-\omega _{a}$ presents the detuning between the laser frequency and the transition frequency of the atom.
 When the detuning is red, the potential is negative and presents an attractive force when the atoms passing through it.
-The red-detuned Gaussian laser beam can therefore serve as a focal cylindrical atomic lens.
+The red-detuned Gaussian laser beam can therefore serve as a focal cylindrical atom-optical lens.
+To avoid the aberration of the atom-optical lens from the spontaneous emission, the detuning $\delta $\ should be far larger than the spontaneous emission rate.

-Now we will investigate the optical properties of the atomic lens, such as object-image relation, focal length and aberration, by solving the motion equation of atoms:
+Now we will investigate the focusing effect of the atom-optical lens by solving the motion equation of atoms: